Skip to main content

 In Application Class

-Access configuration in the application class:
+Access configuration the same way inside your application class:

 import { AppExpress } from "@expressots/adapter-express";